munificent/craftinginterpreters/book/scanning.md

 </aside>

-Again, we need a couple of helper methods:
+Again, we need a couple of helper methods.

 ^code advance-and-add-token

 The `advance()` method consumes the next character in the source file and returns it.
 Where `advance()` is for input, `addToken()` is for output.
 It grabs the text of the current lexeme and creates a new token for it.
-(We'll use the other overload to handle tokens with literal values later.)
+We'll use the other overload to handle tokens with literal values soon.

 ### Lexical errors